 Image Credit: fouroaksfarm.com.au

+In partnership with Kirby Park Equestrian School, the Australian Sports Camps (ASC) Horse Riding Program will have your child learning all the basics of horse riding.
+They offer a relaxed setting with experienced and talented trainers.
+This structured, skill-developing process covers all the fundamentals of horse riding and safety.
+Also, kids of all abilities aged between six and sixteen can access the program.
 Children will enjoy themselves learning to ride in a fun, educational and engaging setting.
-Kirby Park has top class equestrian facilities, purpose built to the highest standard and with friendly, well-trained horses.
-The children will get to learn stable maintenance, floating, horsemanship activities including grooming and tacking a pony.
-There is also a beautiful trail ride for the groups to explore.
-When school returns, your child will be galloping into the classroom with exciting news about the riding skills they learnt, whilst adventuring in nature with their newfound human and animal friends!
+Kirby Park has top class equestrian facilities, purpose built to the highest standard.
+Plus, they offer friendly, well-trained horses.
+Also, kids will get to learn stable maintenance, floating and horsemanship activities, including grooming and tacking a pony.
+Also, there’s a beautiful trail ride for the groups to explore.
+So, when school returns, your child will be galloping into the classroom with exciting news about the riding skills they’ve learnt.
+Plus, tales of adventuring in nature with their newfound human and animal friends!